peterbaldridge/minimal-mistakes/_posts/2015-01-22-The-Yelp-Dataset-Challenge.markdown

 ## Going Deeper

 What I eventually began to notice was that each city had a different diversity "fingerprint."
-True, every city's diversity scatterplot was a single contiguous mass, but each city's contiguous mass approached a different limit.
+True, every city's diversity-review-count scatterplot was a single contiguous mass, but each city's contiguous mass approached a different limit.
 Further research might account for this difference.
 Perhaps it is has to do with the total number of neighborhoods in a city, or perhaps it has more to do with the geographical density of a city's hot spots.

 ## The Leftovers
 I used R to solve this problem because it provides an good balance between quick prototyping and a robust open-source library.